-Depending on provider type, providers will have 30 to 60 days to complete and return their self-surveys.
+Depending on provider type, providers will have up to 60 days to complete and return their self-surveys.
 Programs will follow up with providers with reminder emails and phone calls.
-With the exception of programs like CBAS, which is integrating the provider self-surveys with other information required from CBAS centers in preparation for their biennial certification visits through 2018, completion of provider self-surveys is targeted for the third quarter 2017 (See Attachment VII - Statewide Transition Plan Milestones and Timeline for detailed timeline).
+The outcome for not completing and returning the Provider Self-Survey varies by provider type.
+Some settings that fail to complete and return the Provider Self-Survey will be subject to an on-site assessment.
+Other settings such as CBAS require the Provider Self-Assessment to be completed as part of the certification renewal process and failure to do so could result in their not being re-certified.
+Completion of provider self-surveys is targeted for the third quarter of 2017, except for programs such as CBAS which is integrating the provider self-surveys with other information required in preparation for their biennial certification visits through 2018.
+See Attachment VII - Statewide Transition Plan Milestones and Timeline for detailed timeline.

 Program staff, or care coordination agencies and regional centers, will analyze returned self-surveys and identify them according to whether or not they meet the CMS readiness criteria.
+As appropriate, departments may review returned Provider Self-Surveys to validate results and promote consistency in determinations.
 Providers whose self-surveys do not indicate that they fully meet the criteria will be further categorized by the type and level of remediation needed to achieve compliance.
-Those needing relatively straightforward corrective action (e.g., documenting procedures, staff training on the new requirements, reiterating rights and responsibilities to members and their representatives, etc.) will implement corrective action, monitored by program staff, care coordination agencies and regional centers.
-Those needing more extensive corrective action will be scheduled for on-site assessments.
+Those needing corrective action through technical assistance (e.g., documenting procedures, staff training on the new requirements, reiterating rights and responsibilities to members and their representatives, etc.) will implement corrective action, monitored by program staff, care coordination agencies and regional centers.
+Those needing more extensive corrective action may be scheduled for on-site assessments.